Samir70/math-q-factory/README.md

 gives:
 ```
+{
-{ qType: 'shortAnswer',
+  qType: 'shortAnswer',
-  q: 'Nandini, Zanet and Katie share some money in the ratio \n' +
+  q: 'Evette, Steven and Nandini share some money in the ratio \n' +
-  '5:3:2 \n' +
+    '4:7:5 \n' +
-  'Katie gets £21 less than Nandini \n' +
+    'Steven gets £10 more than Nandini \n' +
-  'How much does Zanet get?',
+    'How much does Evette get?',
-  a: 21,
+  a: 20,
+  hints: [
-  hint: 'If Nandini, Zanet and Katie got £5, £3 and £2, then Katie would get £3 less than Nandini',
+    'If Evette, Steven and Nandini got £4, £7 and £5, then Steven would get £2 more than Nandini',
-  giveAway: 'Keep sharing £10 until Katie gets £21 less than Nandini',
+    'Every time you share £16 in the given ratio Steven gets £2 more than Nandini',
+    'How many times should you do this so Steven gets £10 more than Nandini?'
+  ],
-  qFeedback: 'Zanet gets £21',
+  qFeedback: 'Evette gets £20',
   qPath: 'ratio-share-givenDiff'
 }
 ```